-In my research, I capture photos and videos of embryos developing from a single cell into fascinating creatures with sophisticated structures, organs and behavior.
-However, only a few photos are eventually published in research papers, while the vast majority stays lonely on the hard drives.
+In my research, I capture photos and videos of developing embryos to understand how they work.
+However, only a few of these photos are eventually published in research papers, while the vast majority remains hidden in hard drives.

 - Photos and Videos (tags on this website)